-5 ways your mattress is not your friend
+5 reasons your (current) mattress is not your friend

 So.
 You’ve had a relaxing bath, finished your evening meditation and sprinkled sleep-inducing lavender oil on your pillow.
 Your next stop?
 Snoozeville, Sleep City.

 But despite the facts – you’ve had a busy day, you’re exhausted and you’ve followed a relaxing bedtime routine – sleep doesn’t seem to be on your brain’s travel schedule.
 After tossing and turning and stuffing your head under the pillow in exasperation, you’re forced to come face to face with your evening enemy – and that dastardly sleep thief – your mattress.

 Well, she wouldn’t have sprouted such complaints, even noticed the lil fella, if she’d had a half-decent mattress to begin with.
 But instead she managed a bruised back and a crappy sleep.
 Because of a pea.
 A Pea!

 Hopefully there are no peas in your mattress, but here are 5 ways your mattress may be a pain your neck.
 Or your back.

 1. Mattress mood-killer – almost as bad as a sleep killer!